rain1024/vscode-toys/java.md

 ## Step 3: Brew Your First Java Project with Maven 🍵

-Setting up a Java project is easy-peasy with Maven by your side.
-No fancy incantations, just plain English (and a bit of code)!
-Here’s how:
+Creating a Java project is a simple procedure with Maven's assistance.
+There's no complex language involved, just straightforward instructions (and a modest amount of code)!
+Follow the steps below:

-1. Open a new terminal in VSCode by clicking on `Terminal > New Terminal`.
+1. Launch a new terminal in VSCode by navigating to `Terminal > New Terminal`.

-2. Brew a new Maven project by typing this enchanting spell (I mean command!):
+2. Generate a new Maven project by entering the following command:

 ```bash
 mvn archetype:generate -DgroupId=com.mycompany.app -DartifactId=my-app -DarchetypeArtifactId=maven-archetype-quickstart -DinteractiveMode=false
 ```

-This command will create a new Java project with the following directory structure:
+This command will spawn a new Java project with the ensuing directory structure:

 ```
 my-app